-No.: DAV/2023/5/G1386/1 Date: 12.5.2023
+Tender Notice No.: DAV/2023/5/G1386/1 Date: 12.5.2023

-Office of Principal, DAV(PG) College, Dehradun

-Tender Notice for “College Cafeteria” of DAV (PG) College, Dehradun for 2023-24 & 2024-25
+Tender Notice for “College Cafeteria” of DAV (PG) College, Dehradun for academic years 2023-24 & 2024-25

-Tender Notice No.: DAV/2023/4/4441 Date: 5.4.2023

 Tender Notice:

-Tenders are invited from qualified/ eligible Tenderers/ Bidders for College Cafeteria of DAV(PG) College, Dehradun for 2023-24 & 2024-25 sessions.
-Both tender advertisement as well as document for applying are available at College’s’s website www.davpgcollege.in.
+Tenders are invited from qualified/ eligible Tenderers/ Bidders for College Cafeteria of DAV(PG) College, Dehradun for academic years 2023-24 & 2024-25 sessions.
+Tender advertisement as well as proforma documents for applying are available at College’s website www.davpgcollege.in.

-The last date of submitting duly filled/ signed Junewith documents required/ seeked in the form of sealed tenders by hand/ speed post is 15 April, 2023 up to 5.00 pm in the office of Principal, DAV(PG) College, Karanpur, Dehradun-248001 (Uttarakhand).
-Tender must be sent/ submitted in sealed envelope only.
+The last date of submitting duly filled and signed sealed bid by hand/ speed post is 5 June, 2023 up to 5.00 pm in the office of Principal, DAV(PG) College, Karanpur, Dehradun-248001 (Uttarakhand).
+Bid must be sent/ submitted in sealed envelope only.
 The tenders received after the deadline will be summarily rejected.
 The sealed tenders will be opened on 7 June 2023 at 12.30 pm in the office of Principal, DAV (PG) College, Dehradun by Tender Evaluation Committee of the College in presence of representatives of the contractors/ firms/ bidders.

 Tender Fee: Rs.
-600.00 (Rupees six hundred only) as non Refundable Tender Fee should be submitted in the form of Bank Draft/ Bank Guarantee in favour of “Principal, DAV(PG) College, Dehradun” along with the sealed bid.
+600.00 (Rupees six hundred only) as non-Refundable Tender Fee should be submitted in the form of Bank Draft/ Bank Guarantee in favour of “Principal, DAV(PG) College, Dehradun” along with the sealed bid.

-Performance Security: Rs.
-25,000.00 (Rupees twenty five thousand only) for Performance Security in the form of Demand Draft/ Bank Guarantee in favor of “Principal, DAV (PG) College, Dehradun” will be required to be deposited by the successful bidder only, with the lowest rates quoted for maximum items, which is refundable after the completion/ termination of tenure of the contract. receipt of The duration of the contract will be for a period of academic sessions 2023-24 (from the date of start or 1st July 2023 upto 30th June 2024) & 2024-25 (1st July 2024 to 30th June 2025).
-Based on the satisfactory performance, the contract, however, may be renewed for a further period of one/two/three years after the proper review at the discretion of the College upon recommendation of the prescribed “College Cafeteria Committee”.
+Earnest Money: Rs.
+25,000.00 (Rupees twenty five thousand only) as Earnest Money in the form of Demand Draft/ Bank Guarantee in favor of “Principal, DAV (PG) College, Dehradun” will be required to be deposited by each bidder.
+After the opening and evaluation of sealed Bids, earnest money worth Rs.
+25,000.00 (Rupees twenty five thousand only) of the successful bidder (with the lowest rates quoted for maximum items) only will be kept by the college as Performance Security, which is refundable after the completion/ termination of tenure of the contract.
+For rest of the bidders, the earnest money will be refunded within 3 days of opening of bids upon receipt of written request of the authorized representative of the bidder/ bidder himself/ herself.
+No interest will be paid for this duration.
+The duration of the contract will be for a period of academic sessions 2023-24 (from the date of start or 1st July 2023 to 30th June 2024) & 2024-25 (1st July 2024 to 30th June 2025).
+Based on the satisfactory performance, the contract, however, may be renewed for a further period of one/two/three years after the proper review at the sole discretion of the College upon recommendation of the prescribed “College Cafeteria Committee”.

 fufonk çLrqr djus laca/kh lkekU; funsZ”k&

 çR;sd fufonknkrk dks fufonk ds :i esa lhYM fyQkQk çLrqr djuk gksxk ftlesa Technical Bid o Financial Bid nksuksa la;qDr :i esa TENDER ACCEPTANCE LETTER सहित miyC/k gksaA

 fufonkdkj fyQkQs esa lÒh nLrkostksa dks j[kdj viuk iwjk irk ckgj vafdr dj lhy can djsaxsA lcls Åij Tender for “College Cafeteria” of DAV (PG) College, Dehradun for Tender Notice DAV/2023/5/G1386/1 Date: 12.5.2023 vafdr djsaxsA